sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 resource, populate the "runtime_assets" field with ["fatigue-filter"].
 {{< /code >}}

-You can also download the asset directly from [Bonsai, the Sensu asset hub][9].

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 You've registered the dynamic runtime asset, but you still need to create the filter.